 Since color is my happy place, I thought it’d be fun to create a little space on my blog for it, starting with the prettiest room in our house: My 4-year-old’s.

-To be fair, Lily’s room isn’t perfect.
+To be fair, my daughter’s room isn’t perfect.
 In fact, I’ve thought a few times that it’s maybe not really worth posting.
 After all, there are countless magazine-worthy rooms on Pinterest and Instagram that can sure make a girl feel like a failure.

 But, my hope is that this color palette and room inspire you (as it does me), while also encouraging you that perfection is a myth.